 I eventually bought the instrument, which I played up to Grade 4.
 I upgraded to a better horn in 2015, and added a tenor saxophone in 2016.
 I also, finally, got my flute.

 I have loved the challenge of trying to improve my tone and play more complex pieces, and David’s tuition has enabled me to progress further than I ever thought possible.
-I have also, despite the nerves, continued to take Grades, and have enjoyed playing at David’s annual concerts, and other musical events locally.
+I have also, despite the nerves, continued to take Grades, (up to Grade 6 so far after taking Jazz Grades).
+I have also played in David’s annual concerts and at other local events.

 SaxWorld is such an exciting opportunity to play with others, and to learn and develop our musical skills while having fun, all regardless of age or ability.
-I look forward to helping David in whatever way I can to develop SaxWorld and all the opportunities it will undoubtedly provide.
+I look forward to continuing to help David in whatever way I can to develop SaxWorld and Jazzology and all the opportunities it undoubtedly provides.